ThinkingInTypes/ThinkingInTypes.github.io/Chapters/03_What_is_a_Type.md

 ([Duck Typing in Python: Writing Flexible and Decoupled Code--Real Python](https://realpython.com/duck-typing-python/#:~:text=Duck%20typing%20is%20a%20type,as%20long%20as%20they%20adhere)) The actual class or inheritance of the object is less important than whether it implements the needed interface.
 This is a very Pythonic idea: "don't check an object's type to determine if it has the right interface; just try to use it, and it will either work or fail."

-In practice, duck typing means you often write functions that work on *any* object that supports the operations you need, rather than only working on specific classes.
+Duck typing means you often write functions that work on *any* object that supports the operations you need, rather than only working on specific classes.
 For example, consider a function that makes an object quack:

 ```python